Peanut Butter Stamp Cookie

 January 21, 2017

 The Finer Cookie returns to tradition with these Peanut Butter Stamp Cookies.
 To keep the dough sturdy and the baked cookie tender, use oat flour, which has little-to-no gluten.
 The creamy chocolate glaze balances the crispy texture.
-Bottom line?
+What’s the bottom line?
 You’ll see family and friends stand up and cheer for these Peanut Butter Stamp Cookies.
 The heirloom stamps are available from Nordic Ware.
 Use the link below to purchase them.
 Tell me your impressions in the comment section below.

 Thanks to King Arthur Flour for this expert recipe.
 Here’s their original post.